 Take this route, crossing the corner of one field, and turning right to cross the width of another.
 At this point there is a stile whose approach is sometimes overgrown with brambles.

-Having negotiated this you are back on Elm Farm land, crossing three fields and eventually entering Mayhouse Gully.
+Having negotiated this you cross three fields and eventually enter Mayhouse Gully.
 Winding through the damp woodland here, the path emerges into another field, at the far fence of which the footpath forks.